 c.
 Consideration of Technology

-As stated earlier in this notice, while the consideration of technology in the CAA section 111 program has traditionally been associated with the standard setting process that follows after the significant contribution finding, there may also be value in evaluating and considering the technology both with the associated source category (i.e., intrinsic to the process of the source category and a prime example of reductions associated with this evaluation might be efficiency improvements) and also with potential control technology for a source category.
-The EPA is determining that it may be appropriate in a given instance to include technology as a screening mechanism in the Agency’s determination of significance of a source category As stated elsewhere in this final rule, the EPA has identified efficient generation as the only likely BSER.
-Even in light of the limited candidates for a BSER analysis, the magnitude of GHG emissions from EGUs and reductions available through efficiency would support the EPA’s determination of significance.
+As stated earlier in this documentdocument, while the consideration of technology in the CAA section 111 program has traditionally been associated with the standard setting process that follows after the significant contribution finding, there may also be value in evaluating and considering the technology both with the associated source category (i.e., intrinsic to the process of the source category and a prime example of reductions associated with this evaluation might be efficiency improvements) and also with potential control technology for a source category.
+The EPA is determining that it may be appropriate in a given instance to include technology as a screening mechanism in the Agency’s determination of significance of a source category Even in light of the limited candidates for a BSER analysis, the magnitude of GHG emissions from EGUs and reductions available through efficiency would support the EPA’s determination of significance.